 This might seem rather funny to some but I prefer the new style boxes that are simple and not so fancy.
 When I get a product in a very fancy box it makes me wonder how much of the product cost I just spent into paying for the box which will most likely stay in a closet forever.

-The box is just large enough with plenty of real estate inside for the headphones to sit in comfortably and protected within a foam mold and on top of a nylon taffeta cloth with the cable assembly, a 3.5mm to 6.35mm adapter, and a warranty card with an owner’s manual.
+The box is just large enough with plenty of real estate inside for the headphones to sit comfortably and be protected within a foam mold and on top of a nylon taffeta cloth with the cable assembly, a 3.5mm to 6.35mm adapter, and a warranty card with an owner’s manual.

 To me, the porridge is just right this time around and I’m really enjoying it.
 I always considered HIFIMAN cans to be either bright sounding or midrange forward which is fine by me but lately, they’ve seemed to have found a particular point in tuning where the three major frequency bands are meeting up in equal representation and this is fully displayed in the Edition XS.

 The first thing I noticed is a deep low-frequency output which was rather satisfying and honestly somewhat uncommon to HIFIMAN cans.
-The Edition XS has more bottom low bass response than let’s say the 4xx but it’s way tighter, deeper, punchier, and just better defined overall.
+The Edition XS has more low bass response than let’s say the 4xx but it’s way tighter, deeper, punchier, and just better defined overall.

 The treble response follows suit the same but it has a curious characteristic to me and that is the ability to apply a large amount of volume to the treble response without distortion.
 I bet the Stealth Magnets are responsible for this characteristic.